Zinfandel (Primitivo)

 2. The Italian name for the grape, Primitivo, comes from the Latin word “primativus” and the old Italian word “primaticcio,” both mean “early ripener” or “first to ripen.”

-3. White Zinfandel isn’t actually white at all, it’s pink!
+3. White Zinfandel isn’t white at all; it’s pink!
 But there is a rare white mutation of the grape.

 4. National Zinfandel Day is the 3rd Wednesday in November (Yes, Zin pairs excellently with turkey!).

 5. Zinfandel is notorious for uneven ripening, so bunches have to be left on the vine to ripen fully.
-This leads to high sugar in the berries, which in turn makes for high alcohol wines.
+This leads to high sugar in the berries, which makes for high-alcohol wines.

-6. Zin berries are thin skinned, but they’re also quite small, which means less skin-to-juice ratio and therefore potentially higher tannins.
+6. Zin berries are thin-skinned but also quite small, which means less skin-to-juice ratio and, therefore, potentially higher tannins.

 Zinfandel wine infographic tasting notes - Wine Folly